CEMeNT-PSAAP/CEMeNT-PSAAP.github.io/_members/ilham_variansyah.md

 * B.S.E., Nuclear Engineering, Universitas Gadjah Mada, 2014
 * M.S.E., Nuclear Engineering and Radiological Sciences, University of Michigan, 2017
 * Ph.D., Nuclear Engineering and Radiological Sciences, University of Michigan, 2020

+After spending two years as a post doctoral scholar with CEMeNT.
+Dr. Variansyah was hired into a faculty position at Oregon State University where he continues his research